Oluwabukunmii/Oluwabukunmii.githhub.io/README.md

 # 👋 Hi, I'm Oluwabukunmi Ogunlana

-**Backend Engineer | ASP.NET Core | Performance‑focused APIs**
+## Backend Engineer | ASP.NET Core | Performance‑focused APIs

-I’m an intermediate Backend Engineer blending a networking perspective with backend development.
-I build **clean, efficient, and performant systems** while understanding how applications interact with networks and infrastructure.
-I am constantly learning and growing, committed to evolving into a more advanced backend engineer.
+I am an intermediate Backend Engineer.
+I blend my network perspective with backend engineering.
+I am focused and all for building systems that are clean, efficient, and optimized for performance, with a deep appreciation for how applications interact with networks and infrastructure.I am constantly learning and growing, and I am committed to evolving into a more advanced backend engineer.

 **Languages & Frameworks:** C#, ASP.NET Core, EF Core, .NET